-Deborah Amos is an award-winning international correspondent for NPR News.
-Her reporting on the Middle East and refugees in the United States is regularly featured on NPR’s Morning Edition, Weekend Edition, and All Things Considered.
-She has recently covered the Syrian and Iraqi refugee crises, the economy in the Middle East, and the Arab youth surge.
-She previously reported for ABC’s Nightline and PBS’s Frontline.
+A longtime international correspondent, Amos spent much of her award-winning career at National Public Radio.
+Her reporting on the Middle East and refugees in the U.S. regularly featured on NPR’s Morning Edition, Weekend Edition, and All Things Considered.
+She recently covered the Syrian and Iraqi refugee crises, the economy in the Middle East, and the Arab youth surge.
+Previously she reported for ABC’s Nightline and PBS’s Frontline.

 Amos is the author of two books: Eclipse of the Sunnis: Power, Exile, and Upheaval in the Middle East, and Lines in the Sand: Desert Storm and the Remaking of the Arab World.
 She has won several major journalism honors, including a Courage in Journalism Award from the International Women’s Media Foundation, a George Foster Peabody Award, an Edward R. Murrow Lifetime Achievement Award, and an Emmy.